|

 How It's Made

 Chimes begin in a metal shop where 1.5" diameter brass tubes are cut in various lengths.
 The longer tubes play the lower notes while shorter tubes play the higher notes.
 After the tubes are carefully tuned, they are arranged like a piano keyboard, from largest to smallest, and suspended vertically from a large frame.
-Damers and a damper pedal are then added to control how long the chime tubes will ring.
+Dampers and a damper pedal are then added to control how long the chime tubes will ring.

 The Percussion Family